 Crisis Intervention Team Training (CIT)

-Crisis Intervention Team (CIT) training is a jail diversion and de-escalation model of training for law enforcement during which officers gain a better understanding of the needs of individuals with serious mental illness, substance use disorders or intellectual/developmental disabilities.
+Crisis Intervention Team (CIT) training is a jail diversion and de-escalation model of training for law enforcement during which officers gain a better understanding of individuals with serious mental illness, substance use disorders, or intellectual/developmental disabilities.
+They also learn about local resources for people to find the help they need rather than face arrest

 Individuals experiencing or witnessing a behavioral health crisis can request a CIT-trained officer when they call 911.